Tautulli/Tautulli/CONTRIBUTING.md

 ### Python Code

 #### Compatibility
-The code should work with Python 2.7.17 or Python 3.6+.
+The code should work with Python 3.6+.
 Note that Tautulli runs on many different platforms.

 Re-use existing code.
 Do not hesitate to add logging in your code.
 You can the logger module `plexpy.logger.*` for this.
 Web requests are invoked via `plexpy.request.*` and derived ones.
 Use these methods to automatically add proper and meaningful error handling.